 7. Coherence (2013)

-‘Coherence’, a story of eight friends at a dinner party experience a troubling chain of reality bending events, is essentially based on a scientific theory referred to as Schrödinger’s cat theory.
+‘Coherence’, a story of eight friends at a dinner party experiencing a troubling chain of reality-bending events, is essentially based on a scientific theory referred to as Schrödinger’s cat theory.
 Schrödinger’s cat is a thought experiment, sometimes described as a paradox, devised by Austrian physicist Erwin Schrödinger in 1935.
 In simple terms, it is the possibility of existence of multiple simultaneous realities at the same time.
 It is a film that works both as a science fiction and as a great psychological thriller.

 Read More: Best Stripper Movies of All Time

 This film definitely ranks among the most unpredictable movies ever made.
 The film will make you question yourself and your thought process at every turn.
 It’s one of those films which is run entirely by what goes on in the background.
 The brilliance of it lies in the fact that you never know what is really going on until the climax.
 The last scene will definitely take your breath away.
 It is important to ensure that you go into this movie without even reading the plot summary or having a hint of what it is in order to be completely blown away by it.
 Also, it stars Tom Hardy‘s doppelganger, Logan Marshall-Green.
 I had to actually check to confirm that it wasn’t him.
 Twice.

 Read More: Best Exorcism Movies of All Time